wang-q/withncbi/pop/Pseudomonas.md

         + [Align and concat marker genes to create species tree](#align-and-concat-marker-genes-to-create-species-tree)
         + [Tweak the concat tree](#tweak-the-concat-tree)

-Microorganisms of the genus Pseudomonas are extremely rich in metabolic diversity, and it is thought that this diversity also allows them to survive in a very wide range of ecological niches.
+The genus Pseudomonas includes the conditionally pathogenic bacteria Pseudomonas aeruginosa, plant pathogens, plant beneficial bacteria, and soil bacteria.
+Microorganisms of Pseudomonas are extremely rich in metabolic diversity, and it is thought that this diversity also allows them to survive in a very wide range of ecological niches.

+The metabolism of carbohydrates is a fundamental biochemical process that ensures a continuous supply of energy to living cells.

 The biodegradation of RNA is also an important part of metabolism, which is accomplished by the degradosomes.
 However, the diversity of degradosomes in different environments has not been fully investigated.

+According to a recent [paper](https://doi.org/10.1128/mSystems.00543-20), there are some order-level changes in Gammaproteobacteria.
+We include both old and new orders.

+* Old ones: Cellvibrionales, Oceanospirillales, Pseudomonadales, and Alteromonadales
+* New ones: Moraxellales, Kangiellales, and Pseudomonadales

 ## Software